_images/helm-logo.svg

 List all releases using helm list.

-Upgrading the Chart
+Upgrading the deployed Helm Chart

 To upgrade the chart with the release name airflow: